maxpolun/expect-srv/README.md

 (think things like registration), and especially they can be hard to use when an API is under development.

+expect-srv is for the other cases, where you want a real server (especially for universal/isomorphic javascript apps), but don't want to use a record/playback type test server, but rather specify the responses directly.

 ## Getting it

 ```sh